nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* handles large volumes of internal and external communications
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
+* requires fast manipulation and precise handling of contact data

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage contacts faster than a typical mouse/GUI driven app, and minimise tedious and repetitive tasks such as data entry, email blasts, and mail merge

 ### User stories